astam08/discord-test-bot/README.md

 -----
 run `node bot.js`
 -----
-Your bot should be online xd
+Your bot should be online
 -----